 This course is an introduction to formal models of belief, desire, and rational choice.
 It has roughly three parts.
 The first introduces the core ideas of Bayesian epistemology, where belief is treated as an attitude that comes in degrees.
-In the second part, we turn to formal models of desire, drawing on utility theory in economics and value theory in philosophy.
-We will also look at some connections between rational belief and desire.
-The third part takes a closer look at decision theory, which formalises the intuition that rational agents do what they believe will bring them closer to satisfying their desires.
+The second part studies formal models of value or desire, drawing on utility theory in economics and value theory in philosophy.
+The third part looks at how beliefs and desires guide rational action, going through some basic issues in Bayesian decision theory.

-No prior knowledge of the material is expected.
-Familiarity with basic propositional logic will be helpful.
+No prior knowledge of the material is expected, beyond familiarity with elementary arithmetic and propositional logic.

 Dr Wolfgang Schwarz (email@example.com)

 My office is room 8.06 in 40 George Square

 Wednesday 13:10--14:00, Dugald Stewart Building, room 1.17

 The course is based on an online textbook, whose chapters will appear in the syllabus below.
 (You can take a look at the last version of the full textbook at wolfgangschwarz.net/bdrc/bdrc.pdf, but the content will change this year, so do pay attention to what I upload to the syllabus!)

 You are expected to work through each week's chapter in advance, before the Monday seminar.
 Each chapter contains exercises, which you should try to answer (on paper, with your student number at the top).
 I will collect your answers at the start of the seminar on Monday.
 The exercises determine 50% of your mark.

 The remaining 50% of your mark are based on a final essay of up to 1500 words, due by Thursday, 8 December for UG students, and by Thursday, 15 December for PG students.
 Suggestions for essay questions can also be found in the textbook.